oasisprotocol/old-docs/src/operators/architectural-overview.md

 ### Node

-A Node is a device (VM, Bare Metal, Container, etc.) that is participating in a committee on the network.
+A Node is a device (VM, Bare Metal, Container, etc.) that is participating in a committee on the Network.
 Each Node has a private key that is used for signing operations during block production and a public key, or Node Identity, used for identification.
 See [Entities and Key Management](#entities-and-key-management) for further information.